GEOG 871

 Take a look at the City of Metropolis RFP—particularly the summary of major work elements (subsection 1.2) and expectations on project team roles in 2.3.5.
 Use the material that you have reviewed in this lesson to identify team members with positions and skills needed to carry out the project work.
 Assume that the necessary staff are already employees of your firm and are available to work on this project.
 Since you are taking the role of the contracted company, you should make up a company name and refer to this in your assignment.
 This assignment identifies and describes members of the contractor's team, NOT any of the City's project team members.

 The content for this Assignment consists of an introductory explanation and background of the project.
-This project introduction does not need to be lengthy but should contain enough detail to explain the project background (based on City RFP), summary of project scope and deliverables, and overview of the responsibilities of the City Team and the contractor. it is a good idea to put in a list and brief description of all project deliverables (from the RFP).
-In other words, provide enough detail to provide context to understand the project work and the role of people in contractor team table.
+This project introduction does not need to be lengthy but should contain enough detail to explain the project background (based on City RFP), a summary of the project scope and deliverables, overview of the responsibilities of the City Team and the contractor, and mention that this contractor team information is being submitted in response to a request from the City's Project Manager. it is a good idea to put in a list and brief description of all project deliverables (from the RFP).
+In other words, provide enough detail to provide context to understand the project work and the role of people in the contractor team table.
 Then, prepare a table that presents a summary of the contractor’s (your company’s) project team members (not the City’s project team).
 Content in this table should include:

 • Name of the team member

-• Project functional title (e.g., “Project Manager”, “Field Data Collector”)
+• Project functional title (e.g., “Project Manager”, "GIS Analyst", "GIS Database Specialist", "GIS Application Developer" “Field Data Collector”)

 • Hourly billable rate*